 - Public transport is expensive.
-Long-distance train travel can be a real budget-killer in Canada.
+Long-distance train travel can be a real budget-killer for those trying to visit Canada on a budget.
 Driving is basically the best way to do it.

 - Freedom.
 Even if you do have the money to catch trains everywhere, they can only get you so far.
 A car allows you freedom of movement to anywhere with a road to it – that’s a lot of places!